GfSE/SAF-Specification/stakeholders.md

 * Which conceptual items (energy, material, information, etc.) are exchanged within the system?

   ***Rationale:  In my role, I use them as basis for understanding interfaces on logical level.***
-* Which conceptual logical elements are allocated to the physical SOI physical architecture?

-  ***Rationale:  In my role, I have to check that all aspects of the logical concept (specification) are allocated to physical elements (with assigned design authorities).***
-* Which functions are allocated to the logical SOI logical architecture?
+* Which functions are allocated to which parts of the logical SOI architecture?
 * Which functions will the system provide?

   ***Rationale:  In my role, I need to break these down further to be able to delegate sub-functions to subsystems.***